Overview

 Lecture slides

-- Part I – Introduction to Computational Argumentation (slides)
+- Part I – Introduction to Computational Argumentation (slides from previous year)

-- Part II – Basics of Natural Language Processing (slides)
+- Part II – Basics of Natural Language Processing (slides from previous year)

-- Part III – Basics of Argumentation (slides)
+- Part III – Basics of Argumentation (slides from previous year)

-- Part VII – Applications of Computational Argumentation (slides)
+- Part VII – Applications of Computational Argumentation (slides from previous year)

 Organizational information